-Detail-Oriented White Plains Prenuptial Agreements Lawyer Negotiates Rights & Responsibilities for her Clients, Before their Weddings.
+Detail-Oriented White Plains Prenuptial Agreements Lawyer Negotiates Rights & Responsibilities.

 Professionally Developed & Executed Pre-nuptial Agreements construct a clear and mutually-agreed upon marital foundation, which can help reduce animosity, stress and cost, in the event of divorce.

 The primary purpose of a prenuptial agreement is to protect a client’s financial interests, including the possible reduction of divorce litigation and expense, by negotiating and executing this type of agreement, prior to the official marriage.
-Attorney Karen M. Jansen has nearly 20 years experience in Family and Divorce Law, including the frequent negotiation, creation and execution of prenuptial agreements, for the benefit of her clients.
+Attorney Karen M. Jansen has 20 years experience in Family and Divorce Law, including the frequent negotiation, creation and execution of prenuptial agreements, for the benefit of her clients.

 The first question many clients often ask is, “Why should we sign a pre-nuptial agreement?”